The Law of Prescriptive Usage based on Mat: 7

-God does not hear us any better nor does He respond to our petitions because we ask over and over again.
+God does not hear us any better, nor does He respond to our petitions, because we ask over and over again.
 In fact our Lord tells us “be not therefore like unto them” which make much speaking with vain repetitions.

-Yet we are taught to pray we are taught to pray exactly like “them”.
+Yet when we are taught to pray we are taught to pray exactly like “them”.

-Another false teaching used to support continuous asking based on Luke 18:
+Another false teaching used to support this notion of continuous asking is based on Luke 18:

 (Luk 18:1) And he spake a parable unto them to this end, that men ought always to pray, and not to faint;

 First of all this chapter (Luk 18) begins by our Lord telling us that we should always be praying: and not to “faint” which means not to loose heart, be despondent or literally to be evil.
 The reason fainting is considered as evil is because to faint or to be despondent is a lack of faith which is sin.
 (Rom 14:23).